massyn/server-build/README.md

 ## Apache
 Apache has been configured to run with SSL, utilizing the free certificates from Let's encrypt.
 You can copy your own certificates in if you so chose.
 A www and logs directory is created in the home folder of the website, allowing the operator to quickly analyze any potential issue.
+## PHP
+With the majority of sites running on PHP, some hardening of the PHP system is performed.